 This is not the first collaboration between the two companies, Spiral Blue and SatRevolution.
 In July 2021, SatRevolution hosted Spiral Blue’s prototype SEZ computers on their STORK satellites and were sent into orbit on board Virgin Orbit’s rideshare mission, “Tubular Bells, Part One”.
 Testing and commissioning of these satellites and the SEZ payloads is ongoing, with some preliminary lessons having already been learned for upcoming missions.

 In 2022, Spiral Blue will be launching with satellite operator and manufacturer, Satellogic, as part of their Hosted Payloads Program.
 The launch, scheduled for no earlier than June, will see an upgraded version of the SEZ computer fly into orbit called Space Edge-1 (SE-1).
 SE-1 will also be flying onboard the Waratah Seed mission as a result of Spiral Blue winning the joint first prize in the Waratah Seed competition.

 Spiral Blue was recently a recipient of the Australian Space Agency’s Moon to Mars Supply Chain Capability Improvement Grant, a grant which supports the Australian space industry to build capacity to deliver products and services into domestic and/or international space industry supply chains that could support Moon to Mars activities.
 This grant is supporting the development of Spiral Blue’s Space Edge Services platform.

 Spiral Blue is a Sydney SME focused on building the next generation of Earth observation services with artificial intelligence and Space Edge Computing.
 Spiral Blue technology has applications in defence, city planning, utilities, and other industries.
-Founded in 2018, the company has recently launched its first Space Edge Zero prototypes to orbit, and is now awaiting results of this in-orbit demonstration.
+Founded in 2018, the company launched its first Space Edge Zero prototype into orbit in July 2021.